afuzzyllama/VoronoiDiagramUE4/README.md

 VoronoiDiagram
 ==============

-This repository contains code that can generate a [Voronoi Diagram](http://en.wikipedia.org/wiki/Voronoi_diagram) by using an implemtation of [Fortune's Algorithm](http://en.wikipedia.org/wiki/Fortune's_algorithm) for the Unreal Engine.
+This repository contains code that can generate a [Voronoi Diagram](http://en.wikipedia.org/wiki/Voronoi_diagram) by using an implementation of [Fortune's Algorithm](http://en.wikipedia.org/wiki/Fortune's_algorithm) for the Unreal Engine.

 The following code: